Disruption is failure - how to transform with AI without breaking anything

 The companies that master evolutionary transformation build something disruption-focused competitors cannot copy: institutional trust in change.

 This compounds.
+Gartner found that 45% of organizations with high AI maturity keep AI projects operational for 3+ years, compared to only 20% in low-maturity organizations.
 Each successful small change makes the next one easier.
 Not because the technology is better but because people believe it will work.

 I have watched this at Tallyfy.
 The customers who transform smoothly are not the ones who implemented everything at once.
 They are the ones who took their time, brought teams along gradually, and made sure nothing broke.
 A year later, they are twice as automated as the aggressive companies who tried to force revolutionary change and got stuck when everyone revolted.